wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 line address with `wrAddr` rather than `rdAddr`.

 Note that the order of reading the two member variables of `FilterEntry`, `availCycle` and the address tag `rdAddr`/`wrAddr`, is crucial.
-This is because we deliberately allow harmless race to happen here when an invalidation request is handled concurrently in the filter cache (`load()` and `store()` will not race with `access()` of the L1 cache, since only the current thread will access the L1 and the filter cache).
+This is because we deliberately allow harmless race to happen when an invalidation request is handled concurrently in the filter cache (`load()` and `store()` will not race with `access()` of the L1 cache, since only the current thread will access the L1 and the filter cache).
 In this case, both `rdAddr` and `wrAddr` will be reset to -1, indicating that no address will ever hit the filter cache.
 Loads and stores serialize with concurrent invalidations by